openmobilityfoundation/curb-data-specification/curbs/README.md

 with the new array of values.

 New user classes MAY be generated to reflect local regulations, but when possible, the following well-known recommended values should be used.
+If multile similar values apply, then use the more descriptive/specific value when possible.

 **Well-known values:**